-James’s regulatory practice, on the defence side, is chiefly in the medical and dental field together with acting for solicitors, barristers and accountants.
+James’s regulatory practice, on the defence side, is chiefly in the medical and dental field together with acting for solicitors and barristers.

-As an active member of the BSB Prosecution Panel, he has prosecuted recent misconduct hearings against barristers leading to disbarment for dishonesty and has acted for the BSB in the high profile cases of Constance Briscoe, Shaun Wallace, Damian McCarthy and Howard Godfrey, QC.
+As an active member of the BSB Prosecution Panel, he has prosecuted recent misconduct hearings against barristers leading to disbarment for dishonesty and has acted for the BSB in the high profile cases of Constance Briscoe, Shaun Wallace, Damien McCarthy, Howard Godfrey, QC and Martin Pointer, QC.
 He recently successfully defended in a case where a barrister was alleged to have assaulted the defendant outside court in a case where he was representing the claimant.

 Council of Lloyd’s v Equity Syndicate Management Limited and others

 With Farhaz Khan, James represented the Council of Lloyd’s, in disciplinary proceedings against a Lloyd’s Managing Agent, its CEO, FD and Active Underwriter arising out of the circumstances surrounding a very substantial deterioration in ultimate net claims (assessed at £262 million).
 Led prosecution of subsequent disciplinary proceedings before the Lloyd’s Enforcement Tribunal resulting in settlement by all defendants shortly before the hearing was due to commence.